MES architecture

 Mini FAQ

-No. Agents use the same tool layer as the UI.
+No. Smart features use the same tool layer as the UI.

 Can quality alerts trigger automatically?

 Yes.
-The Quality Analyst listens to realtime conditions and runs when thresholds are breached.
+The Quality Monitor listens to realtime conditions and runs when thresholds are breached.

 Canonical links